Trading of shareholder votes: Valuation

-The pricing and value of shareholder votes has been analyzed by academics through a variety of methods.
 In The Source of Value of Voting Rights and Related Dividend Promises, Stephen Cox and Dianne Roden examine the difference in value between dual classes of shares in public company stock prices from 1984-1999.
 Pricing differentials may occur in different share classes as a result of differing voting rights and dividend rights to the owners, generally implying that shares with greater voting rights are worth more than those without such rights.
 Across the 98 firms analyzed, they found a mean price ratio of 1.077 of high-vote stock to low-vote stock.
 Cox and Roden identify several factors that contribute to the voting premium, such as: